 The breathtaking beauty of the buildings means you wont feel the need to actually go in anywhere but if you need a break from the weather – mega hot in summer, bone chillingly cold in winter, you can visit the Budapest History Museum, which has loads of exhibits on Budapest life spanning the Roman times, up to present day.

-Whilst you’re up at the Castle, make sure you visit Fisherman’s Bastion, it’s a stunning lookout point with awesome views and intricately designed turrents which look straight out of a fairytale.
+Whilst you’re up at the Castle, make sure you visit Fisherman’s Bastion, it’s a stunning lookout point with awesome views and intricately designed turrets which look straight out of a fairytale.

 Reward yourself with a coffee at Halaszbastya Restaurant, just behind Matthias Church, it’s pricey (by Budapest Standards) but the views are well worth it.

-Try the cake in a jar - you wont be dissapointed!
+Try the cake in a jar – you will not be disappointed!

 If it’s as cold as it was when we visited, the tiny outdoor café at the bottom of the History Museum is a fab place to grab a mulled wine, and reminded me of the German Christmas markets springing up across Europe.